‘The Bachelorette’ season shelved in unprecedented move: How we got here

 Who is Taylor Frankie Paul?

-Paul’s run-ins with the law and difficult love affairs have been a standing feature of “The Secret Lives of Mormon Housewives.”
+Paul’s run-ins with the law and difficult love affairs have been a standing feature of “The Secret Lives of Mormon Wives.”

 She was charged with assault, criminal mischief and domestic violence in the presence of a child related to her arrest, which played a part in the first season of the hit Hulu series.